This guide provides an SEO checklist that covers technical SEO, on-page SEO, off-page SEO, keyword research, and more.

 19. Fix Broken Internal and Outbound Links

 Broken links are another signal of poor user experience.
-No one wants to click a link and find that it doesn’t take them to the page they were expecting.
+No one wants to click a link and find that it doesn’t take them anywhere.

 20. Find and Fix HTTP Links on HTTPS Pages

-Even when there is a redirect in place to direct users to the new page, these are unnecessary, and you should aim to update these as soon as you can.
+Even if there’s a redirect to take users to the new page, these are unnecessary.
+You should update these as soon as possible.

-If there is only a small number of incorrect links, update these manually in your CMS.
-However, if these are site-wide (which they often are), you need to update page templates or run a search and replace on the database.
+On the flip side, if these are site-wide (which they often are), you need to update page templates.
+Or run a search and replace on the database.

-You can test your site’s mobile-friendliness with Google’s mobile-friendly testing tool.
+You can test your site’s mobile-friendliness using Google’s Mobile-Friendly Test tool.